MUSC Bulletin | College of Nursing

 Dismissal from the Program

-- Has a GPA that indicates the student will not be able to meet the 2.0 requirement for graduation or has failed two nursing courses.
-Note: A student must receive a passing grade on the clinical portion of a course in order to pass the course.
+A student who is dismissed from the program is ineligible for readmission into the College of Nursing.
+The Program Director will make a recommendation to the Associate Dean for Academics of the College of Nursing that a student be dismissed from the program if the student has a GPA that indicates the student will not be able to meet the 2.0 grade requirement for graduation or has failed two program required courses.
+Note: A student must receive a passing grade on both the theory and the clinical portions of a course in order to pass the program OR does not complete requirements for BSN degree within 1.5 times the length of the plan of study.

 Student Complaint Procedure